SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 - ROM samples - Obsolete feature used in legacy sound cards, most modern SF2 files do not use this feature.

-- Soundblaster(r) Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
+- Soundblaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.

-- Soundblaster(r) Audigy - The successor to the SB Live!, containing the EMU10K2 chip.
+- Soundblaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.

-- Soundblaster(r) X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
+- Soundblaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
 Supports 24-Bit SoundFont® 2 files (2.04).

 - Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the 2.04 specification for more information.